MT105. A Complicated Recipe : Diversity and Infocap Content

 Many of them did just this.
 And so there was inevitable large-scale genetic intermingling

-as the English planter 'went native' with a local wife, Indians moved to East Africa and Fiji
+as the English planter "went native" with a local wife, Indians moved to East Africa and Fiji

 to set up shops and businesses, and, somewhat more recently, Jamaicans and Pakistanis sailed